slimslenderslacks/slimslenderslacks.github.com/_posts/2015-10-02-compojure-api.markdown

   (created (.execute (com.example.Operation. name) body)))
 {% endhighlight %}

 Note that the `body` and the `name` values were destructured from the original request.
-This will actually validate that the `execute` method returns a String at runtime.
+This will actually validate that the `execute` method returns a `java.lang.String` at runtime.

 This means that the entire definition of the API contract is currently written into a single file.
 This certainly does not have to remain the case.
 In fact, we already have several large projects where we've decided to break up some of our definitions into different files.
 However, the data contributing to the overall contract of the API is very localized.
 The remaining code of the app (the handler logic) might not even be written in Clojure!